giry-dev/mangrove-docs/docs/developers/strat-lib/getting-started/smart-offer.md

 ### Emit in Posthook

-When using our new contract, we can inspect traces and addresses but illustrative purposes, let's insert the following to emit an event in the %%posthook|makerPosthook%% when the offer is successfully taken.
+When using our new contract, we can inspect traces and addresses but illustrative purposes, let's insert the following to emit an event in the [posthook](/docs/developers/terms/makerPosthook.md) when the offer is successfully taken.

 ```solidity reference title="OfferMakerTutorial.sol - Emit in Posthook"
 https://github.com/mangrovedao/mangrove-strats/blob/a265abeb96a053e386d346c7c9e431878382749c/src/toy_strategies/offer_maker/tutorial/OfferMakerTutorial.sol#L74-L83
 ```

-There are more hooks to enable the Mangrovian abilities of %%last look|last-look%% and more advanced %%reactive liquidity|reactive-liquidity%%.
+There are more hooks to enable the Mangrovian abilities of [last look](/docs/developers/terms/last-look.md) and more advanced [reactive liquidity](/docs/developers/terms/reactive-liquidity.md).

 ## Local test